-VESPA VELUTINA: THE BIO TRAPS THAT WORK
+VESPA VELUTINA: THE ECO-FRIENDLY TRAPS THAT WORK

 Vespa velutina - also called Asian hornet - is one of the most dangerous predators for our bee population.
 In those areas where it is well established it represents a very serious risk to beekeeping.
 In Italy, it has been found in Liguria, Piedmont, Tuscany, Emilia Romagna, Lombardy and Veneto